-Stephanie Sugar is a senior associate in our litigation group.
+Stephanie Sugar is a Partner in our litigation group.
 She works with the National Retail and Consumer Markets Group, and practices in the area of consumer protection and regulation, with a focus on complex commercial litigation, class actions defence, and franchise law.
 She has been counsel on cases before the Supreme Court of Canada, the Federal Court and all levels of Ontario’s Courts, and is also involved with professional regulation and discipline matters.

 Stephanie is the author of Franchise Law in Canada, a book that is national in focus detailing the developing legal principles in franchise law arising from the expansion of provincial regulations, and considering the intersections between the statutory regimes and common law.

 - Keatley Surveying v.
 Teranet Inc. - defending successful summary judgment against a certified class action in a copyright infringement claim at the Supreme Court of Canada